Lachie-King24/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 9-strcpy.c is a function that copies the string pointed to by src, including the terminating null byte \0

 100-atoi.c is a function that converts a string to an integer

+0-strcat.c is a function that concatenates two strings

+1-strncat.c is a function that concatenates two strings, however it will use n bytes from src and src does not need to be null terminated

+2-strncpy.c is a function that copies a string

+3-strcmp is a function that compares two strings

+4-rev_array.c is a function that reverses the content of an array of integers

+5-string_toupper.c is a function that changes all lowercase letters of a string to uppercase

+6-cap_string.c is a function that capitalizes all words of a string

+7-leet.c is a function that encodes a string into 1337